-As a cow ages, they may face more health challenges, so it’s especially important to be vigilant in monitoring their health through regular health checkups, fecal examinations, and weigh-ins (or body condition assessments, if weighing is not possible) to effectively treat issues early on.
+Like all animals, cows may need a little extra care to help them thrive in their old age.
+As a cow ages, they may face more health challenges, so it’s important to be vigilant in monitoring their health through daily observation, regular health checkups, and regular weigh-ins (or body condition assessments, if weigh-ins are not possible) so that you can catch and respond to issues early on.

 Indoor Living Space Recommendations For Older Cows